HMS Sirius (1797): Indian Ocean

 On 2 March 1809 Sirius captured the French schooner Mecontent, and her cargo.
 In August Sirius joined a squadron under Commodore Josias Rowley and on 21 September participated in an attack on Saint-Paul, Réunion.

 Sirius and HMS Raisonnable captured the French frigate Caroline.
 She was taken into British service as HMS Bourbonaise, there already being an HMS Caroline.
 The British also recaptured several East Indiamen that Caroline had captured, and the East India Company's brig Grappler.
 The land attack succeeded in capturing a number of shore batteries and guns.
 Sirius suffered the loss of two marines killed, two marines wounded, and one sailor missing.

 The summer of 1810 saw a campaign against the French Indian Ocean possessions.
 The British captured the Île Bourbon (Réunion) in July.
 In August, they turned their attention to Mauritius, where they attempted to land troops to destroy coastal batteries and signals around Grand Port.
 The attempt turned sour, however, when two French forty-gun frigates, Bellone and Minerve, the 18-gun corvette Victor, and two East Indiaman prizes entered the harbour and took up defensive positions at the head of the main entrance channel.
 The French also moved the channel markers to confuse the British approach.

 On 23 August 1810 the British squadron entered the channel.
 Sirius was the first to run aground, followed by Magicienne and Néréide.
 Iphigenia prudently anchored in the channel some distance from the action.
 The French vessels concentrated all their gunfire first against Néréide and then against Magicienne.
 The battle continued without interruption all night and on 24 August the French boarded the defenceless Néréide.
 Once the French flag was hoisted on what was left of the foremast of the Néréide, Magicienne and the Sirius began an intense cross fire against their enemies.
 Still, in the evening her crew had to abandon Magicienne, setting her on fire as they left her.

 Loss

 Every effort to kedge Sirius off failed; she was firmly aground, taking on water, and unable to be freed.
 Pym ordered the transfer of her stores and provisions to Iphigenia.
 When this was complete the men left, the last of the crew leaving on the morning of 25 August 1810.
 As they left they set fire to her; Sirius exploded at about eleven o'clock, with her hull then briefly drifting off the reef before sinking.

 The Battle of Grand Port was an important victory for the French.
-With two English frigates taken (Iphigenia and Néréide), and two others destroyed (Sirius and Magicienne), as well as 1,600 prisoners taken against 150 French dead or wounded, this battle marks the only French naval victory of the Napoleonic Wars.
+With two British frigates captured (Iphigenia and Néréide), and two others scuttled (Sirius and Magicienne), as well as 1,600 prisoners taken against 150 French dead or wounded, this battle marks the worst British naval defeat of the French Revolutionary and Napoleonic Wars.